Batman: The Long Halloween by Jeph Loeb and Tim Sale (graphic novel review).

-I’ve been hearing about ‘Batman: The Long Halloween’ a lot recently and how much of an influence it had on Christopher Nolan’s ‘Batman’ films that he even did an introduction to this graphic novel containing all its thirteen issues.
-Quite where it fits into the ‘Batman’ mythology of whichever reality, I was trying to work out as I read.
-I mean, Bruce Wayne is chairman of the Gotham City Bank and Lester Dent is still one-faced.
+I’ve been hearing about ‘Batman: The Long Halloween’ a lot recently and how much of an influence it had on Christopher Nolan’s ‘Batman’ films; he even did an introduction to this graphic novel containing all its thirteen issues.
+Quite where it fits into the ‘Batman’ mythology of whichever reality I was trying to work out as I read.
+I mean, Bruce Wayne is chairman of the Gotham City Bank, and Lester Dent is still one-faced.
 Carmine ‘The Roman’ Falcone is head of the local Mafia.
-Tim Sale’s art is rather stark with a limited colour selection but it does work.
+Tim Sale’s art is rather stark with a limited colour selection, but it does work.

-I can’t go too spoiler here but the ending has all the elements of ‘And Then There Were None’ with distractions as to who was the killer and then a slew of alternative who contributed as if Loeb couldn’t make his mind up on one definitive one but have a lot of other candidates who must have access to the MO to know how to imitate each other.
+I can’t reveal too many spoilers, but the ending includes all the elements of ‘And Then There Were None,’ featuring distractions regarding the identity of the killer and a multitude of alternative suspects, suggesting that Loeb struggled to settle on one definitive culprit while presenting several candidates who must have had access to the modus operandi to imitate each other.

-The title, ‘The Long Halloween’, is more to do with the length of time after the execution of Falcone’s son but, really, it could have gotten done over a shorter period without any loss of that conception.
+The title, ‘The Long Halloween’, has more to do with the length of time after the execution of Falcone’s son, but, really, it could have gotten done over a shorter period without any loss of that conception.

 GF Willmetts